 For this I express some reservations here: ok, I trust an old feasibility study already published in a scientific journal (here it is, for those who have time to read it), but I still have some questions left.

 How long will these bio windows last?
 How often should they be cleaned, and how?
 Could algae clog pipes and heating systems?
-The green light that filters through gives you a headache (okay, they're working on that).
+The green light coming through gives you a headache (okay, they're working on that).
 Do they only work in winter?
-What happens in the summer?
+What happens in summer?
 What will be the actual energy and economic savings of such a solution?

 Bio windows to the future

-In summary: CO2 capture is one of the topics of the day, ok.
-But it still does not appear in the balance sheet of a construction company.
-You will have to get out of these muffled test environments quickly (and well), and from these renderings with Photoshop to really make a difference.
+In summary: CO2 capture is one of the topics of the day, okay.
+But it still doesn't appear on the balance sheet of a construction company.
+We will need to quickly (and well) get out of these muffled test environments and these renderings with Photoshop to really make a difference.

-I fear that this technology will end up falling into the "too complex, too expensive" category, but I will be happy to be wrong and still wish Greenfluidics a thousand wishes.
+I fear that this technology will end up falling into the "too complex, too expensive" category, but I will be happy to be wrong and I wish Greenfluidics all the best anyway.
 Que viva Mexico!